-- The Geriatrics Fellow applicant must have passed USMLE I, II and III at the time of application to the program and all scores must be made available.
+- The fellow must have passed USMLE I, II and III at the time of application to the program and all scores must be made available.

 - All applicants must be eligible for an unrestricted Illinois Medical License prior to beginning training.

 - If applicable, applicants must have a valid ECFMG certification and be a U.S. citizen, Permanent Resident (green-card holder) or hold a J-1 visa.

 We are currently accepting applications through the ERAS system ONLY.

 Training in a three-year, ACGME-accredited Internal Medicine or Family Medicine program in the U.S. and a valid Illinois medical license is required.
 A complete application includes a personal statement, three original letters of recommendation (including a letter from your program director), USLME or COMLEX scores plus the ERAS application form.

 Windham Hospital, Hartford Healthcare Medical Group